 Brownies:

-- Preheat oven to 350°F. Line a 9×13" pan with foil and lightly grease with non-stick cooking spray.
+- Preheat oven to 350°F. Line a 9×13" pan with parchment paper or foil and lightly grease with non-stick cooking spray.

 - Mix brownie mix with ingredients listed on package, then pour in pan and bake according to directions on the box.
 Allow to cool completely.